korjusk/stylegan/README.md

 <br>

 ### Style transformation
-In general it's possible to find directions of almost any face attributes: position, hair style or color etc.
+In general, it's possible to find directions of almost any face attributes: position, hairstyle or color etc.

 #### Age
 ![](/images/age.jpg)